elba7r/system-v9/erpnext/docs/user/manual/en/accounts/sales-invoice.md

 Customer wants an “Invoice”, you could give the Customer a Quotation (in Revalue ERP) titled as “Pro Forma Invoice”.
 This way everyone is happy.

 This is a fairly common practice.
-We follow this at Frappé too.
+We follow this at Revalue ERP too.
 {next}